On Subexponential Convergence to Equilibrium of Markov Processes: Introduction

 The remaining part of this note is organized as follows.
 In Section \ref{Setting}, we recall the main definitions of the theory of convergence for continuous-time strong Markov processes, and define our notion of extended generator, following \cite{Davis18}.
-In Section \ref{SectionEquivalence}, we prove the new results of Theorem \ref{MainThm} above.
+In Section \ref{SectionEquivalence}, we prove the new results of Theorem \ref{MainThm} above. \bb In Section \ref{sec:examples} we give two examples of application.
+The first one is a regeneration model appearing in collisionless kinetic theory.
+For this model, we prove that condition \hyperref[C1]{(C1)} of Theorem \ref{MainThm} holds, and provide several results pointing towards the non-existence of a functional $V$ such that condition \hyperref[C3]{(C3)} holds (although a complete proof still lacks at the moment).
+The second example is the study of the Compound Poisson-process driven Ornstein-Uhlenbeck process, for which it is known from \cite{FortRoberts, DFG} that \hyperref[C3]{(C3)} applies and for which we find an explicit function $\psi$ such that \hyperref[C2]{(C2)} holds. \dd